-Using theories and methods relevant to indigenous knowledge, self-determination, resistance and sustainability of Mi'kmaq of Atlantic Canada, in the first section we explore Mi'kmaq oral histories, cosmology and sociocultural organization.
-In the second section we look at the impact of colonization on the Mi'kmaq culture.
-In the third section we look at contemporary issues such as the impact of court decisions on treaty implementation, justice practices, economic development, resource use and cultural production.
-Prerequisites: ANTH 110 or ANTH 111 and 112 and 331.
+Using theories and methods relevant to researching Indigenous knowledge, selfdetermination, strategies of resistance and cultural sustainability of the Mi'kmaq Nation of Atlantic Canada, in the first section we explore Mi'kmaq oral histories, cosmology and sociocultural organization.
+In the second section we look at the impact of colonization on Mi'kmaq cultural practices and governance.
+In the third section we look at contemporary issues such as the impact of court decisions on treaty implementation, customary law, economic development, resource use and cultural production.
+Prerequisites: ANTH 110 or ANTH 111/112 and ANTH 234/331.
 Three credits.
+Offered in alternate years; next offered 2016-2017.